ravitejaakella3/V_S_Ravi_Teja_Akella/README.md

 ## Problem 1: Simple Calculator

 ###  Description:
-A basic calculator that performs operations like addition, subtraction, multiplication, and division using a class.
+A basic calculator that performs operations like addition, subtraction, multiplication and division using a class.

 ###  Input:
 - `a`: double